asrosner/library-management-system/README.md

 ### source`

 The node/express backend and React projects are subfolders of the library-management-system folder.
 Download the source from GitHub.
+Execute "npm install" in both frontend and backend to resolve dependencies.

 ## Running the application